mcrawley/Watson-Customer-Feedback/README.md

    - Ensure each service is bound to the application.
 To do this, navigate to the Bluemix dashboard > select a service > select 'Connections'
    - Check the VCAP services exist for the application.
 This can be found by selecting the application from the Bluemix dashboard and navigating to Runtime > Environment Variables

-If network response object indicates that you have made too many requests, this is unfortunately a limitation of using the Cloudant service with a free/trial Bluemix account.
+If the network response object indicates that you have made too many requests, this is unfortunately a limitation of using the Cloudant service with a free/trial Bluemix account.
 In this situation you can either:

 - Wait an undefined period of time to start using the service again (such that your request restrictions are no longer exceeded)
 - If loss of current data is acceptable, delete and recreate the database, following the steps below: